SolarDebris/RageAgainstTheMachine/README.md

 # RageAgainstTheMachine
-Autoexploit Generator for ARM and MIPSEL binaries.
+Autoexploit Generator using the angr framework.